FlowFuse/website/src/handbook/community/forums-and-support.md

 - **GitHub Issues**: If you encounter a bug or have a feature request, use GitHub to report it.
 Be sure to provide detailed information to help the developers understand and address your issue.
   - [FlowFuse GitHub](https://github.com/FlowFuse)

-By utilizing these forums and support resources, you can effectively resolve issues, learn new skills, and contribute to the community's collective knowledge.
-Remember to always engage respectfully and constructively to maintain a positive and supportive environment for all members.
+Utilizing these forums and support resources allows you to effectively resolve issues, learn new skills, and contribute to the community's collective knowledge.
+Remember always to engage respectfully and constructively to maintain a positive and supportive environment for all members.